jwiegley/johnwiegley/drafts/drafts.md

 # Text

+A future butterfly who prizes their cocoon will have a hard time ahead.

+# Text

+I had to comment in the large group because I felt like we give such a large head space to the cruelties of white AmeriKKKa, without seeing the absolute heroism and bounty of spirit Black Americans have demonstrated throughout, and how if we shift our consciousness in that direction we will find both friends and future.

+# Thoughts on accessorizing people of color

+We don’t just accessorize people of color in our media; it also reflects how we also accessorize them in our communities, such as when we regard their concerns as not being the same as “the concerns of the community”, but rather something that can be bypassed without repercussions.

+# The institution of the Mashriqu’l-Adhkar

+The institution of the Mashriqu’l-Adhkar establishes a concrete link between an uplifting sense of spirituality on the one hand and the fundamental requirements of social justice on the other: by providing both a space for devotion, and dependencies that serve and concentrate on the needs of society.
+Through this institution, these two become inseparable aspects of the devotional character of the community.

+# Text

+As long as we keep baking with poisoned flour, the act of feeding humanity will not have the final desired result.

+What I mean to say that we can go through all the right motions, but if our motives, and the spirit with which we act, still bears feelings and attitudes of prejudice, a sense of superiority, a tendency to be exclusive, etc., then the society that results from our efforts will continue to have those ills of the Old World embedded within it, and thus will not be — cannot be! — the future envisioned for us by Bahá’u’lláh.

+# Text

+I think that our spirit abides in potentiality, where we are _capable_ of manifesting every name and attribute of God’s.
+Our consciousness is what we have awakened to and recognized.
+Although the relationship to our potential changes continually over the course of our existence, the soul itself is eternal and unchanging. `Abdu'l-Bahá wrote in the tablet to August Forel:

+"Now concerning mental faculties, they are in truth of the inherent properties of the soul, even as the radiation of light is the essential property of the sun.
+The rays of the sun are renewed but the sun itself is ever the same and unchanged."

+"Consider how the human intellect develops and weakens, and may at times come to naught, whereas the soul changeth not. "

+# Text

 May I suggest that in sensitive conversations like this, once we start comparing degrees of suffering we have perhaps missed the point.
 I had understood Robert's original comment to be saying something along these lines